MONTMARTRE GUIDE

 THE WALL OF JE T'AIME PARIS

-Before going straight to the basilica of Sacré Coeur, take some of your time to see another artwork called “Le mur de Je t'aime” or “The wall of Je t’aime”.
-It is the big blue wall full of ‘I love you’ in 250 languages.This was created by Frédéric Baron and Claire Kito.
-Apart from the ‘I love you’, you will also notice the small red fragments which refer to the pieces of broken hearts that are supposed to be healed by the love words.
+Before going straight to the Basilica of Sacré Coeur, take some time to see another artwork called “Le mur de Je t'aime.”
+Yes, I mean the wall of 'I love you'.
+It is a big blue wall full of the sentence ‘I love you’ in 250 languages, created by Frédéric Baron and Claire Kito.
+Apart from ‘I love you’, you will also notice the small red fragments which refer to the pieces of broken hearts that are supposed to be healed by the love words.

 Address : 14 Place des Abbesses, 75018 Paris